eniolatalabi/fastapi-book-project-stage-two/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## CI/CD Pipeline

+Our CI/CD pipeline is configured for automated testing and deployment.
+Every commit triggers:

+1. **Linting & Testing**: Ensures code quality and correctness.
+2. **Deployment to Railway**: Automatically deploys the latest version.
+3. **Health Check Validation**: Confirms the application is running.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.